glauberdmo/desafios/crawlers/README.md

 ### 3.4 🐳 Running locally through Docker<a id="BuildingApp_3"></a>

 #### 3.4.1 Creating images and running containers<a id="BuildingApp_3_1"></a>
-to create a new docker img, follow this cmds [(or create a pipeline and a app inside)](https://devcenter.heroku.com/articles/heroku-cli-commands#heroku-pipelines-add-pipeline):
+to create a new docker img, follow this cmds
 ```
 docker build --tag telegram-bot .
 docker run -e TOKEN=TELEGRAM_API_TOKEN_HERE -dp 80:80 telegram-bot